bhusareakshay/DevopsFinalProject/README.md

 * Copy the backend service url

 * Go to AWS Route53 and create a hosted zone with domain “csye6225-su19-bhusarea.me”

-* Add a Record set with an Alias to the backend service url (the LoadBalancer url can be selected from the dropdown)
+* Add a Record set with Type A and an Alias to the backend service url (the LoadBalancer url can be selected from the dropdown)

 * Save the changes